Falls Curfew: Initial weapons search

-At about 4:30pm on Friday 3 July, the RUC and British soldiers from the Royal Scots regiment entered the Lower Falls to carry out a weapons search.
+At about 4:30 pm on Friday, 3 July, the RUC and British soldiers from the Royal Scots regiment entered the Lower Falls to carry out a weapons search.
 An informer had told them they would find an arms dump belonging to the Official IRA in a house on Balkan Street.
 A column of five or six armoured vehicles arrived at the house and sealed off the street.
-The search lasted about 45 minutes and uncovered 15 pistols, a rifle, a sub-machine gun and a large quantity of ammunition.
+The search lasted about 45 minutes and uncovered 15 pistols, a rifle, a submachine gun and a large quantity of ammunition.

 As the search ended and the troops began to leave, a crowd of youths on Raglan Street tried to block their path and pelted them with stones.
 The troops replied by launching CS gas at the crowd.
 The youths continued to throw stones and the soldiers responded with more CS gas.
 According to a local republican: "it being the week after Short Strand... they were angry that the Army was going to disarm their only means of defence".